shreyas-jk/Amazon-Review-Scrapper/README.md

 python amazon-review-scrapper.py --u "[url]" --n 3 --i 7
 ```
 Above command will download reviews from [n] pages with an interval of 7 secs.

+# Why is it not fetching reviews?
+This script works, But there's a limit!
+After running the script successfully for sometime, Amazon revokes the privilege for reading their HTML source and thus the script won't be able to scrape it anymore.
+The privilge will be reset after certain sometime (maybe 24 hours).
+In that case, you can try using VPN or sadly, just wait for a day :(

+To check if that's the case for not retrieve thet data, on running the script generates a file names 'lastcall.txt', which is basically the raw HTML file.

 ## Note
 The [url] needs to be the Amazon product url, not the review page url.